EPCCed/APT-python4hpc/lectures/03/README.md

 ```
 - `prange` will automatically infer a reduction if a variable is being updated by a binary function/operator (i.e. +, -, /, *)
  - **`s`** above is automatically identified as a reduction variable
-- *We* must determine if loop can be parallelised without affecting result
+- Numba ensures thread safety but programmer must determine if loop can be parallelised without affecting result

 - Easier to try auto-parallelisation first, then explicit `prange` if Numba cannot determine automatically if a loop can be parallelised

 ---